dotnet/roslyn/docs/features/patterns.md

 ## Some Possible Optimizations

 The compilation of pattern matching can take advantage of common parts of patterns.
-For example, if the top-level type test of two successive patterns in a *switch-statement* is the same type, the generated code can skip the type test for the second pattern.
+For example, if the top-level type test of two successive patterns in a *switch_statement* is the same type, the generated code can skip the type test for the second pattern.

 When some of the patterns are integers or strings, the compiler can generate the same kind of code it generates for a switch-statement in earlier versions of the language.